Ilari-H/Ilari-H/README.md

 - Hello 👋
   My name is Ilari and im from Finland and studying C# at Gradia Viitaniemi.

-- My Intrests are Playing games and bouldering
+- My Intrests are playing games and bouldering

-- Im currently learning C#
+- Im currently learning C#/javascript/python

 <!---